Dosage of TDI – toluene diisocyanate

 - Dosage of MDI (Diphenylmethane Diisocyanate)

-- Monomer dosage
+- Monomer assay

 - Dosage of NIAS (Non-Intentionally Added Substances)

-- NOGE (Nonylphenol Glycidyl Ether) Dosage
+- NOGE (Nonylphenol Glycidyl Ether) dosage

 - Phthalate dosage